Nicola1971/NoFollowExternalLinks-Plugin/README.md

 NoFollowExternalLinks Plugin for Evolution v.
-1.4 PL
+1.5
 ============================

 Add **rel="nofollow"** to all external links in Evolution content (only in content field).